Talking Trees is located in Cherukattoor village, roughly in the heart of Wayanad district, and about 10km from the scenic Kuruva Island.

 It's a 2 to 3 hour drive from either airport, depending on traffic conditions

-Wayanad is also ideal for a one day trip from Bangalore.
-The drive from Bangalore to Wayanad should take around 6 hours, and 3 hours from Mysore to Wayanad.
+Wayanad is ideal for a weekend trip from Bangalore.
+The drive from Bangalore to Wayanad takes around 6 hours, and 3 hours from Mysore to Wayanad.
 Google Maps might show you the shortest route, but not always the most convenient.
 Kindly follow the tried-and-tested directions below for a hassle-free journey.

 Bangalore - Mysore (follow Ooty Road NH-212) - Nanjangud - Gundalpet - Muthanga (Kerala border) - Sultan Bathery - Beenachi (1.5 km from Bathery to Beenachi).
 Turn right to Mananthavady road - Kenichira - Nadavayal - Punchavayal.
 Go on main road for 2km till you reach Panamaram town junction.